 The Northampton Street Bridge was constructed in 1895 and 1896.
 Its superstructure is primarily steel, but some structural members – such as the eyebars – are wrought iron.
 There is no opening date for the bridge because it was constructed over and around the footprint of the Timothy Palmer-designed wooden-covered Easton Bridge, the second bridge to cross the Delaware River.
 The old Easton Bridge’s wooden vehicular deck continued in use for a substantial amount of time while the metal replacement bridge with new piers and expanded abutments were constructed.

-It took several years to construct the Easton Bridge, primarily because of challenges its owners – the former Easton Delaware Bridge Company – experienced in raising capital to finance the project.
+It took several years to construct the original wooden Easton Bridge, primarily because of challenges its owners – the former Easton Delaware Bridge Company – experienced in raising capital to finance the project.
 The wooden bridge reached completion and opened to use as a private tolled crossing in September 1806.
 The venture proved to be worthwhile as the bridge company stock shares became a coveted commodity for generations of area investors.
 The bridge’s strong dividends eventually sparked agitation among residents in Easton and Phillipsburg (incorporated as a township in 1851) seeking free or reduced pedestrian passage.
 Pedestrian tolls were eliminated in 1856 – 50 years after the bridge’s opening.

 Palmer’s Easton Bridge survived multiple floods but was showing its age in the latter decades of the 19th century.
 With the advent of electric trolley service in Easton, the Easton Delaware Bridge Company was compelled to replace the dowdy wooden bridge in the 1890s.
 The plans for a steel bridge were drawn by James Madison Porter III, the member of a distinguished Easton family.
 Porter’s grandfather – James Madison Porter – was a former president of the Easton Delaware Bridge Company and one of the founders of Lafayette College.
 Like his grandfather, Porter III taught at Lafayette.